 1e.
 Does the project, policy or proposal have the potential to disproportionately impact on any of the following groups?
 If so, is the impact positive or negative?

 None Positive Negative Not sure

 Disabled people Х

 Particular ethnic groups X

-Men or women x

-(include impacts due to pregnancy / maternity)
+Men or women (include impacts due to pregnancy / maternity) x

 People of particular sexual orientation/s

 People in a Marriage or Civil Partnership

-People who are proposing to undergo, are undergoing or have undergone a process or part of

-a process of gender reassignment
+People who are proposing to undergo, are undergoing or have undergone a process or part of a process of gender reassignment

 People on low incomes X

 People in particular age groups X

 Groups with particular faiths and beliefs

 Are there any other groups that you think may be affected negatively or positively by this project, policy or proposal?

 E.g. vulnerable residents, homeless people, individuals at risk of loneliness, carers or serving and ex-serving members of the armed forces

 1f.
 What do you think that the overall NEGATIVE None / Minimal Significant impact on groups and communities will be?
-Please note that an example of none / minimal Not sure impact would be where there is no negative impact identified, or there will be no change to the service for any groups.
-Wherever a negative impact has At this point the D007 r savings no decision been identified you should consider completing the has been made.

-rest of the form.
+Please note that an example of none / minimal Not sure impact would be where there is no negative impact At this point no decis ion on the D007 savings identified, or there will be no change to the service for option has been mad e. any groups.
+Wherever a negative impact has been identified you should consider completing the rest of the form.

-infor 1e a asse out ng the screening and rmation in questions and 1f, should a full essment be carried on the project, policy roposal?
-Yes No v have you come to decision?
-At this stage no decision has been made, Consultation with staff closed on 26 November 2015.
-As this is a very complex and volatile area and requires an extensive allocation of time to explore, develop and debate the options for each daycare, a request to extend any decision is being made.
-This will enable the Council to achieve some budget savings whilst having the minimum impact on the families and childcare market.
+1g Using the screening and information in questions 1e and 1f, should a full assessment be carried out on the project, policy or proposal?
+Yes No A full EIA may need to be completed for each individual daycare settings depending on the outcome of the options review and feedback from the consultations currently taking place 1h How have you come to this decision?
+At this stage no decision has been made consultation with staff closed on 26 November 2015.
+As this is a very complex and volatile area and requires an extensive allocation of time to explore, develop and debate the options for each daycare.
+A request to extend any decision is being made.
+This will enable the Council to achieve some budget reductions whilst having the minimum impact on the families and childcare market.
 A full EIA would need completing if Option 4 was to be progressed in the future for each site, the removal of sustainability funding could result in closure and invoke redundancies if no other provider came forward